TomasaSbaffi/WWTP_extracell_DNA_metagenomics_2022/README.md

 * Magpurify v2.1.2
 * prodigal v2.6.3

-It sghould be possible running the analysis with any UNIX-based OS.
+It should be possible running the analysis with any UNIX-based OS.

 ### Define number of threads to use